The Privacy, Data Protection and Cybersecurity Law Review: United Kingdom

 Data protection in the UK is governed by the DPA 2018, which replaced the DPA 1998 on 23 May 2018, and acts to amend and supplement the UK GDPR.
 The DPA 2018 is split into six main parts: general processing, law enforcement processing, intelligence services processing, the UK data supervisory authority, the ICO, enforcement, and supplementary and final provisions.
 This chapter will focus on the general processing sections of the DPA 2018.

 The terms used in the DPA 2018 have the same meaning as they have in the GDPR.11 The key terms are:

 - controller: a natural or legal person who (either alone, or jointly with others) determines the purposes and means of the processing of personal data;

 - processor: a natural or legal person who processes personal data on behalf of the controller;

 - data subject: an identified or identifiable individual who is the subject of personal data;

-- personal data: any information relating to a identified or identifiable individual who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, psychological, genetic, mental, economic, cultural or social identity of that individual;
+- personal data: any information relating to an identified or identifiable individual who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or one or more factors specific to the physical, psychological, genetic, mental, economic, cultural or social identity of that individual;

 - processing: any operation or set of operations that are performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction; and